mesonbuild/meson/docs/markdown/snippets/subprojects_update.md

 subprojects, but at the end an error code is now returned.

 The `update` subcommand has been reworked:
+- In the case the URL of `origin` is different as the `url` set in wrap file, the subproject will not be updated unless `--reset` is specified (see below).
 - The `--rebase` behaviour is now the default for consistency: it was already rebasing when current branch and revision are the same, it is less confusing to rebase when they are different too.
 - Add `--reset` mode that checkout the new branch and hard reset that branch to remote commit.
 This new mode guarantees that every subproject are exactly at the wrap's revision.
+In addition the URL of `origin` is updated in case it changed in the wrap file.
 - Local changes are always stashed first to avoid any data loss.
 In the worst case scenario the user can always check reflog and stash list to rollback.